persalys/persalys/python/doc/user_manual/graphical_interface/deterministic_analysis/user_manual_deterministic_analysis.rst

 2-2 Launch
 '''''''''''

-When the «Model Evaluation» window is validated, a new element appears in the study tree, below **Evaluation**.
+When the **Model Evaluation** window is validated, a new element appears in the study tree, below **Evaluation**.

 Its context menu has the following actions: